 - Whole roasted cauliflower

-How to make this buckwheat, cauliflower and chickpea salad
+How to make buckwheat, cauliflower and chickpea salad

 1. Roast your cauliflower florets with a sliced red onion, 1 tbsp fennel seeds and 1 tbsp olive oil.

-2. Mix together the juice of a lemon and 1 tbsp olive oil.
+2. Mix together the juice of a lemon and 1 tablespoon olive oil.
+Set aside.

 If you have made this recipe and loved it please consider leaving a comment and rating below.